Strobilow/Strobilow/README.md

 ### Whalecome to my profile!

-I'm currently learing Golang, PHP & JavaScript.
+I'm currently learing PHP & JavaScript.
 I'm currently working on Nothing.
 Ask me about my nose.
 How to reach me: Don't